Trump faces long odds in challenging state vote counts

 “The facts are the facts, regardless of outcomes,” Sterling said.

-___ Associated Press writers Patrick Whittle in Portland, Maine, Kate Brumback in Atlanta, Jacques Billeaud in Phoenix and Marc Levy in Harrisburg, Pennsylvania, contributed to this report.
+___ Associated Press writers Kevin Freking in Washington, Patrick Whittle in Portland, Maine, Kate Brumback in Atlanta, Jacques Billeaud in Phoenix and Marc Levy in Harrisburg, Pennsylvania, contributed to this report.

-Note: This story has been corrected to say the Pennsylvania Supreme Court agreed with state officials who wanted to extend the deadline to receive mail-in ballots, not who extended the deadline.